astronomer/docs/astro/best-practices/deploy-with-api.md

    ```

-4. Build the image using the `imageRepository`, `imageTag`, and Astro project path values that you retrieved earlier.
+4. Build the image using the `imageRepository` and `imageTag` values that you retrieved in Step 2, as well as your Astro project path.

    ```bash